tomheaton/mcjty-website/docs/mods/enigma/functions.md

 * `blockname(position)`: Return the name of the block at the given position if it is a defined blockname.
 If not then this returns the empty string.
 * `hasitem(item)`: Return true if the current player has the given named item in their inventory (see the 'itemstack' command).
 * `hasitemmain(item)`: Return true if the current player has the given named item in their main hand (see the 'itemstack' command).
-* `hasitemoff(item)`: Return true if the current player has the given named item in their off hand (see the 'itemstack' command).
+* `hasitemoff(item)`: Return true if the current player has the given named item in their offhand (see the 'itemstack' command).
 * `itemstack(name[,amount[,meta]])`: Return an itemstack with the given item or block.
 This item or block should follow the standard `<modid>:<name>` convention (for example, 'minecraft:diamond').
 You can use this function everywhere that you can otherwise use a named stack.
 * `itemstack(namedstack)`: Directly get the itemstack from a named itemstack.

 ## Position based functions

 Note that most of these functions also accept areas.
-For example if you do up(area,1) you get a new area that is one higher.
+For example if you do `up(area,1)` you get a new area that is one higher.

 * `distance(pos1[,pos2])`: Calculate the distance between the two positions.
 If 'pos2' is not given then this will calculate the distance between the given position and the current player.
 * `pos(x,y,z[,dimension])`: Define a position for an optional dimension.
 If the dimension is not given then the dimension will depend on the presence of a current player.
 Without such a player the dimension will be 0 (overworld).
 Otherwise it will be the dimension where the current player is.